 - Use permanent or portable fencing, including electric fencing.

-While camping, hiking, and hunting:
+While camping, hiking, and hunting in wolf country:

 - Stay away from fresh wolf kills, dens, and rendezvous sites.